What Is A Tent Footprint & Do You Need One?

 Last Update:

-In a few words: probably not.
-Branded tent tarp sheets are usually expensive and don’t offer much—or anything—more than a simple tarp that you can buy in a hardware or outdoor store for as little as a quarter of the price.
+It’s typically unnecessary to buy a footprint from the same brand as your tent.
+Branded tent tarp sheets are often expensive and don’t offer much if any, benefit beyond what a simple tarp available at hardware or outdoor stores can provide, and for as little as a quarter of the price.

 And making your own tent footprint is pretty straightforward.
 All you have to do is know the dimensions of your tent floor and then head down to the store to have the matching size of tarp material cut.